mattxwang/mattxwang.github.io/README.md

-# malsf21.github.io
+# mattxwang.github.io

-This just redirects to matthewwang.me, unfortunately CNAME messes with other projects.
+This just redirects to mattx.wang, unfortunately using a CNAME messes with other projects (since it'd be a root-level one).